-MLPAT Registration - Holders of any other overseas qualification
+MLPAT Registration - Holders of overseas qualification

 Applications are to be made through the online registration link.
 Please note the fee to apply for registration is non-refundable if your application is not successful.